Youth Pride

 Drag Queen Storytime

-Throughout June, we are again partering with all eight Durham Region public libraries to present Drag Queen Storytime featuring stories and songs celebrating diversity and inclusion for children and their caregivers.
-Some libraries require advance registration, please visit each library’s website for details.
+Throughout June, we partered for the seventh year with all eight Durham Region public libraries to present Drag Queen Storytime featuring stories and songs celebrating diversity and inclusion for children and their caregivers.
+Each of the eight events were wonderfully entertaining and still some of the most popular events presented by the libraries.

 We are committed to supporting all children, youth and families, including those from the 2SLGBTQIA+ communities.
 This includes ensuring that our services are affirming and supportive, as well as collaborating with community partners to provide information, services, and events.